Tillsten/skultrafast/docs/start.rst

 Why not TIMP/Glotaran?
 ----------------------
 First: i think TIMP and Glotaran is awesome!
 Try it out, if you don't have yet.

 But it has some warts:
 I don't like R too much.
 Also some parts are slower than necessary.
 I also dislike that the corresponding GUI is written is java, making changes unnecessarily complicated.
+Also it seems, that here is not development on TIMP.

 Why not the Ultrafast Spectroscopy Modelling Toolbox?
 -----------------------------------------------------